thefundamentalfan/thefundamentalfan.github.io/_posts/2016-4-5-Money-in-the-Majors.md

 But can there be a sweet spot?
 Can you hit the payroll <i>just so</i> and see it soar over the left field wall?

 I think the Royals have it figured out.
 Let's take a look at the AL last season.
 The biggest spenders behind the Dodgers were all AL teams, with the Yanks ($219,282,196) in 2nd, Red Sox ($187,407,202) in 3rd, and the Tigers ($173,813,750) in 4th.
-How did they compare with the Royals ($113,618,650) who were as middle-of-the-pack as you could get>
+How did they compare with the Royals ($113,618,650) who were as middle-of-the-pack as you could get.

 I think it's a multifaceted problem for those big spending teams.
 These teams all have high aspirations (and investor expectations) and therefore believe they are justified in throwing as much cash around as they did.
 At the end of the day, though, spending tens/hundreds of millions of dollars on aging talent resulted in exactly the opposite of pennants for these teams; indeed, most of their stars spent significant time either injured or slumping, and even as their production went down, they still kept taking the field because teams have a tough time benching a $30 million dollar player, even if he's hitting like garbage (this one's for you, Red Sox).